lino-framework/welfare/docs/specs/cal.rst

 Only users with the :class:`OfficeUser
 <lino.modlib.office.roles.OfficeUser>` role can see the calendar
 functionality.
-All users with one of the following profiles can see each other's calendars:
+All users with one of the following user_types can see each other's calendars:

 >>> from lino.modlib.office.roles import OfficeUser